 In the article \cite{FreyMazur}, Mazur asks the following question:

 \questin{(Mazur, \cite{FreyMazur}) Does there exist non-isogenous elliptic curves $E, F/\Q$ and $N \geq 7$ such that the Galois-modules $E[N](\Qbar)$ and $F[N](\Qbar)$ are isomorphic? }

-Mazur suggests the following refinement: as abelian groups, $E[N](\Qbar)$ and $F[N](\Qbar)$ are both isomorphic to $(\Z/N\Z)^{\oplus 2}$; they are also endowed with a natural perfect bilinear alternating pairing into the set $\mu_N(\Qbar)$ of $N$-th roots of unity, the \emph{Weil pairing}.
-One can also ask for an isomorphism $E[N](\Qbar) \rar F[N](\Qbar)$ respecting the Weil pairing: such an isomorphism is called \emph{symplectic}.
+The abelian groups $E[N](\Qbar)$ and $F[N](\Qbar)$ are both isomorphic to $(\Z/N\Z)^{\oplus 2}$, but they are also endowed with a natural perfect bilinear alternating pairing into the set $\mu_N(\Qbar)$ of $N$-th roots of unity, the \emph{Weil pairing}.
+A refinement suggested by Mazur is to ask for a \emph{symplectic} isomorphism $E[N](\Qbar) \rar F[N](\Qbar)$, that is, an isomorphism respecting the Weil pairing.

 The first answer to Mazur's question comes in the article \cite{KO} by Kraus and Oesterl\'e: they show that the elliptic curves with equations $y^2=x^3+7x^2+28$ and $y^2=x^3+x^2-x+3$ (with respective conductors $7448=2^3 \cdot 7^2\cdot 19$ and $152=2^3 \cdot 19$, hence non-isogenous) have symplectically isomorphic $7$-torsion Galois-modules. \\